 You can also read about the benefits of permanent residence in Italy in the scheme below:

-Applying for a permanent residence permit for non-EU citizens in Italy
+Applying for a permanent residence permit for non-EU citizens in Italy in 2023

 Non-EU citizens must follow specific procedures when applying for permanent residence in Italy.
 Those who want to immigrate to Italy must enquire with the Italian embassy or consulate in their countries and ask information on the documents needed.

 Non-EU citizens must first apply for a temporary residence permit which is issued for a period of 5 years, followed by the application for the Italian permanent residence permit.
 In other words, a non-EU citizen must live in Italy for 5 years prior to applying for permanent residence.

 Our law firm can advise non-EU citizens on the requirements related to Italy immigration.

 Documents required for an Italian permanent residence permit in 2023